ReflectsLight/quran-json/README.md

 ### SQLite3

 The SQL files mentioned above can be used to create a fully populated database in-memory and on disk using SQLite3.
-Other SQL databases might work as well but have not been tested.
+Other SQL databases might work but have not been tested.

 **1. $HOME/.sqliterc**